ticofab/ticofab.github.io/_posts/2018-08-16-distributed-websocket-server-with-akka-http.md

 The handling actor, running on a remote node does a few things:

 * Upon creation, registers with the listener node.
-* Creates a source of streams and materialises it as a remote source.
+* Creates a source of Strings and materialises it as a remote source.
 * Pushes a greeting down that source every time it receives a message.

 {% highlight java %}